Military Intelligence Completed 1st Army Validation

-Tennessee’s Military Intelligence Company: Troop D, Regimental Engineering Squadron, 278th Armored Brigade Combat Regiment is a small unit with a big footprint.
-In a combat environment, it collects and analyses information from the battlefield to discern the enemy’s immediate goals and movements.
-(Photo by retired Sgt.
-1st Class Edgar Castro)
+Tennessee’s Military Intelligence Company: Troop D, Regimental Engineering Squadron, 278th Armored Cavalry Regiment; is a one-of-a-kind unit in the Tennessee Army National Guard.

+The Military Intelligence Company, “MICO,” proved it can effectively gather mission-critical information from the battlefield during a validation event at Fort Campbell, Kentucky.
+Observer Coach Trainers, “OCTs,” headquartered at 1st Army out of Ft.
+Stewart, Georgia, conducted the validation.

+“We are here to make sure the validation exercise the unit is going through is ‘train to standard’,” said Sgt.
+1st Class Robert McCartney, an OCT.
+“We’re here to do what we can to help and Delta company is doing a really fantastic job.
+Like any other National Guard or Reserve units, military intelligence units are required to demonstrate they can perform to Army standards on a reoccurring basis.”

 |Date Taken: